 “Told you,” I whispered.

-Karen quickly established herself as that person in class who waits until the right moment when the conversation is gelling and everyone’s in a good headspace with lots of energy and then just swerves the whole thing right over a cliff.
+Karen quickly established herself as that person in class who waits until just the right moment when the conversation is gelling and everyone’s in a good headspace with lots of energy to grab the wheel and just swerve the whole thing right over a cliff.
 If someone bravely shared a story about a traumatic incident or difficult time in their past, Karen had to top it.
 She couldn’t even let the woman whose son had just passed away have the floor for longer than a few seconds.
 Even the professor, who radiated good hippie vibes and praised my Spartan helmet made of chocolate wrappers glued to a cardboard box as “really inspired!” could not stand Karen and her personification of the sad trumpet noise, but there was no reining her in.
 And, as we learned on the last day of class, she was just getting warmed up.

 For our final project, we had to submit and read out loud a fifteen-page document of our choice.
 It could be a story, an essay, a selection of poems, something we’d been working on for another class, rules and restrictions need not apply.
-I read a condensed conversation with my sister where she defended her view on fine art (I began with, “Remind me what you said when you first saw Monet’s waterlilies?” “‘Those don’t look like flowers,'” she said.
+I read a condensed conversation with my sister where she defended her views on fine art (I began with, “Remind me what you said when you first saw Monet’s waterlilies?” “‘Those don’t look like flowers,'” she said.
 “I mean, they really don’t”).

 I got some solid laughs and a polite smattering of applause and suddenly I felt good about my decisions in life for the first time in a little while.
 Maybe taking this class hadn’t been a terrible mistake after all, I thought.
 Isn’t art wonderful?